Shot-peening

 Click to Order.

-Following Shot-peening, the strips, originally flat, tend, after being peened from one side only, to bend freely, by an amount related to the intensity of the impingement.
 The measure of the arc height gives an easy way to determine the amount of residual compressive stress introduced in the parts.

-For treating delicate materials glass beads are used, with dry or wet methods.
-Advanced processes known to provide effects similar to those obtained by Shot-peening, but to be applied to more delicate structures (like airfoils of gas turbine compressors) are called Laser Shock Wave Peening and Cavitation Peening.
+Advanced processes known to provide effects similar to those obtained by Shot-peening, are called Laser Shock Wave Peening and Cavitation Peening.

-Laser Shock Wave Peening is applied by using a high energy pulsed laser that creates a high amplitude shock wave on the surface to be treated.
 As the stress wave propagates into the material, it causes the surface layer to yield and to deform plastically, developing on the surface a residual compressive stress layer.

 Cavitation Peening is performed by sweeping ultra high pressure water jets over the surface to be treated so that cavitation bubbles form and collapse on the workpiece.
-It is the shock of the collapsing bubbles that causes the formation of the sought residual compressive stresses.

-Different methods of applying the cavitation generating water jets were proposed, either in air, in a water filled chamber or in air but concentrically within a slower speed water jet.
+• in air but concentrically within a slower speed water jet.
 This last method is claimed to reach more favorable residual stress patterns.

-The processes described require that the parts be presented in the peening region of equipment built for the purpose.
-There is therefore a limit to the size of parts that can be introduced into the machines.
 Large welded constructions like bridges that could benefit from gains in fatigue life, cannot be treated by the standard Shot-peening methods.

-In those case a special hand held tool can be used, that produces the peening action by using floating pins put in motion by ultrasonic energy from a small generator.
 The method, called Ultrasonic Impact Treatment or Ultrasonic Peening, is based on conversion of harmonic oscillations of the ultrasonic transducer into peening impulses of ultrasonic frequency.

 In practice Shot-peening is the first remedial action to which one resorts to improve the behavior and the life of parts known to be subject to fatigue failures.